Log in

 Zapier Tables also has two search actions, which allow your Zaps to check for existing information in tables you create.

 • Find or Create Record: This action will search for an existing record that contains information in a specific field.
-If Zapier doesn't find a record that matches your criteria, you can choose to create a new record instead.
+If Zapier doesn't find a record matching your criteria, you can create a new one instead.

 • Find Records (output as Line Items): This action will search for all records matching your criteria.
 Zapier will output the results as line items, which you can use for actions that support line items or even loop through a set of actions for each record.